schrins/dissertation-pipelines/README.md

 ## Software

+### Conda

+All workflow pipelines were run in separate conda environments.
+The environments were created over time and are not consistent with one another regarding the exact version of tools and packages.
+I exported the conda environment by the time of submission into yml-files, once with **all** installed packages (without 'history'-suffix in file name, created by `conda env export`) and once with only the manually requested packages (with 'history'-suffix in file name, created by `conda env export --from-history`).
+Please note that the latter type of will likely different results in a different environment than what was used for the dissertation due to conda always choosing the most recent package versions by the creation time of the environment.

 ### WhatsHap

 The main software of this dissertation is WhatsHap (https://github.com/whatshap/whatshap).
 I used it in different versions for each of the experiments: